mikael-s-persson/ReaK/ReaK/geometry/proximity/keep_it_hot.md

   return !aOutput.empty();
 };

 I agree that this is not pretty, but optimized code is rarely pretty.
 But I should note that this way of doing things removes the need for the long and tedious double-dispatching `compute_proximity` function (the one with all the nested if-else-if blocks).
-This is because the multi-visitor version of the `boost::apply_visitor` function of the Boost.Variant library will extract the type of both variant objects and call the visitor with both objects resolved to their actual types, which means that the call to `compute_proximity` that is done inside the `compute_proximity_3D_visitor` will actually get dispatched to the correct proximity computation algorithm for the particular pair of types involved, through overloading.
+This is because the multi-visitor version of the `std::apply_visitor` function will extract the type of both variant objects and call the visitor with both objects resolved to their actual types, which means that the call to `compute_proximity` that is done inside the `compute_proximity_3D_visitor` will actually get dispatched to the correct proximity computation algorithm for the particular pair of types involved, through overloading.
 This is pretty much the best way to solve the double-dispatch problem, as far as I know.

 Running the benchmark program again produces the following results: